Language

 Australia might not be the first place that comes to mind when you think of skiing.
 But trust us – the Land Down Under has seriously awesome slopes.
 From Falls Creek’s powder-packed peaks to Perisher’s vibrant après scene, ‘Straya has something for every type of rider and snow lover.

-Whether you're a seasoned pro looking to conquer challenging black diamonds or a newbie just getting started, Australia’s ski resorts have you covered.
+Whether you're a seasoned pro looking to conquer challenging black diamonds or a newbie just getting started, Australia’s ski destinations have you covered.
 So, pack your gear, leave the beach behind, and get ready to discover the best ski resorts in Australia.
 Let's dive in!

 And remember, Ozzy ski fashion is a big deal, so make sure you’re decked out in the latest ski pants for women and ski pants for men from MONTEC.
 Our selection of mountain-ready pants is the perfect choice to rip some pow Down Under.